 It’s always delightful to find out about Corgi mixes.
 When mixed with another breed’s gene pool, Corgis contribute more than a dash of cuteness.
-Here are three of the best Corgi breeds and mixes to make your day:
+Here are a few of the best Corgi breeds and mixes to make your day:

 The Siborgi, also known as a Horgi, is a mix between the Siberian Husky and the Pembroke Welsh Corgi.
 Siborgis tend to take a bit more training due to their intelligent and spunky nature, but they love to please their human families.
 Early socialization is important for any dog breed and will make a big difference in how easily this mix gets along with other animals, children, and strangers.